The Augmented Lagrange Multiplier Method for Exact Recovery of Corrupted Low-Rank Matrices: Introduction

 As the matrix recovery (Robust PCA) problem \eqref{eqn:rpca} involves minimizing a combination of both the $\ell^1$-norm and the nuclear norm, in the original paper \cite{Wright2009}, the authors have also adopted the iterative thresholding technique to solve \eqref{eqn:rpca} and obtained similar convergence and scalability properties.
 However, the iterative thresholding scheme proposed in \cite{Wright2009} converges extremely slowly.
 Typically, it requires about $10^4$ iterations to converge, with each iteration having the same cost as one SVD.
 As a result, even for matrices with dimensions as small as $m = 800$, the algorithm has to run 8 hours on a typical PC.
 To alleviate the slow convergence of the iterative thresholding method \cite{Wright2009}, Lin et al. \cite{Lin2009} have proposed two new algorithms for solving the problem \eqref{eqn:rpca}, which in some sense complementary to each other: The first one is an accelerated proximal gradient (APG) algorithm applied to the primal, which is a direct application of the FISTA framework introduced by \cite{Beck2009}, coupled with a fast continuation technique\footnote{Similar techniques have been applied to the matrix completion problem by \cite{Toh2009}.}; The second one is a gradient-ascent algorithm applied to the dual of the problem \eqref{eqn:rpca}.
 From simulations with matrices of dimension up to $m = 1,000$, both methods are at least 50 times faster than the iterative thresholding method (see \cite{Lin2009} for more details).

 In this paper, we present novel algorithms for matrix recovery which utilize techniques of augmented Lagrange multipliers (ALM).
 The exact ALM (EALM) method to be proposed here is proven to have a pleasing Q-linear convergence speed, while the APG is in theory only sub-linear.
 A slight improvement over the exact ALM leads an inexact ALM (IALM) method, which converges practically as fast as the exact ALM, but the required number of partial SVDs is significantly less.
 Experimental results show that IALM is at least \emph{five times faster} than APG, and its precision is also higher.
 In particular, the number of non-zeros in $E$ computed by IALM is much more accurate (actually, often exact) than that by APG, which often leave many small non-zero terms in $E$.
-The necessary and sufficient condition for IALM to converge globally is also proven.

 In the rest of the paper, for completeness, we will first sketch the previous work in Section \ref{sec:Previous}.
 Then we present our new ALM based algorithms and analyze their convergence properties in Section \ref{sec:ALM} (while leaving all technical proofs to Appendix A).
 We will also quickly illustrate how the same ALM method can be easily adapted to solve the (related but somewhat simpler) matrix completion (MC) problem.
 We will then discuss some implementation details of our algorithms in Section \ref{sec:Discuss}.
 Next in Section \ref{sec:Experiments}, we compare the new algorithms and other existing algorithms for both matrix recovery and matrix completion, using extensive simulations on randomly generated matrices.
 Finally we give some concluding remarks in Section \ref{sec:Conclusions}.